wookdev/wookdev.github.io/imho/dunlavy.md

 I've always wanted a pair of Dunlavy speakers for my stereo.

-Actually, I've wanted them since I was in high school, when the company name was Duntech, and the speakers were called &quot;Odyssey 2001&quot;.
+Actually, I've wanted them since I was in high school, when the company name was Duntech, and the speakers were called "Odyssey 2001".
 Built by a man by the name of Dunlavy, who is an expert at designing microwave antennas.
 He used his expertise in that to design the perfect stereo speakers.
 The Odyssey 2001 speakers had very impressive numbers.
 They were reported to